kayesokua/django-kepo/README.md

 5. `pip install django-summernote` `pip install django-autoslug` ...etc. basically all the pip packages used in the project
 6. Repeat 2,3,4 of Running and Testing Project Locally

 ### Project Errors
-1. Unable to request user/author properly in the FEED app
+1. Unable to delete post, but can unpublish
-2. Unable to delete post, but can unpublish
+2. No password reset option yet
-3. No password reset option yet
+3. Navigation is not responsive

 ### Project Resources & Inspiration
 1. [Django Framework Documentation](https://www.djangoproject.com/) -